Understanding A-C-Z noise frequency weightings7th ene 2019

 Z-Weighting – (Z-frequency-weighting).
 Z-weighted is the flat frequency response of 8Hz to 20kHz (+/- 1.5dB), this is the actual noise that is made with no weighting at all for the human ear (Z for zero).
 Often used in octave band analysis and for determining environmental noise.
 Measurements made are displayed as dB(Z) or dBZ, or LZeq, LZFmax, LZE – where the Z shows the use of the Z-weighting.

 The sound level meter standard IEC 61672 specifies the performance and tolerances for the frequency weighting curves to be used.

 Why do I need to know this?

 The human ear is most sensitive to sound frequencies between 500 Hz and 6 kHz.
-When measuring sound, especially for potentially damaging noise levels for workplace noise, it is important that the sound level meter is able to give an accurate representation of what the human ear actually hears.
+When measuring sound pressure level variations, especially for potentially damaging noise levels for workplace noise, it is important that the sound level meter is able to give an accurate representation of what the human ear actually hears.
 Frequency weightings do this by giving more weight to different frequencies over others (i.e. emphasising some frequencies and de-emphasising others).